 - Best Instructional/Training Video or Website (Tertiary/General)

-Apps are only permitted as entries into the following three (3) categories:
+Apps are only permitted as Entries into the following category:

-Ebooks are only permitted as entries into the following three (3) categories:
+Ebooks are only permitted as Entries into the following category:

 - Entrants may submit a game to be judged by either completing the ‘Production website’ field on Step 1 of the Entry System (for a browser-based game) or uploading a ZIP file containing an executable game file and any other required files (if any).
-Games are only permitted as entries into the following four (4) categories:
+Games are only permitted as Entries into the following two (2) categories:

-- To be eligible for the Awards, Entrants must complete the online entry form and submit their production as described in points 1 and 2 (above) by the close of entries: Midday AEST, Thursday 13 June 2019.
-Entrants must also upload a minimum of three (3) still images from their production, and must finalise payment of their entry fee(s) by the close of entries: Midday AEST, Thursday 13 June 2019.
+- To be eligible for the Awards, Entrants must complete the online entry form and submit their production as described in points 1 and 2 (above) by the close of entries: Midday AEST, Friday 29 May 2020.
+Entrants must also upload a minimum of three (3) still images from their production, and must finalise payment of their Entry Fee(s) by the close of entries: Midday AEST, Thursday 29 May 2020.
 We recommend completing your entry submission earlier, to allow for unforeseen issues that may arise.